mirfieldchurch/mirfieldchurch.github.io/_sermons/2018-08-26-Morning-Sermon.md

 ---
-title: THe Unity of The Church
+title: The Unity of The Church
 testament: New
 pastor: Nick Fuller
 book: John 17